p2-inc/phasetwo-docs/blog/2026-09-16-keycloak-2674-released.md

 ## If you run 26.6, 26.5 or 26.4

-The advisories list no affected or patched versions at all — the `vulnerabilities` array is empty on all five.
+Five of the six advisories list no affected or patched versions at all — their `vulnerabilities` array is empty.
 The upstream issues carry `release/` labels instead, and the commits are visible in the branch diffs.
 Verified 16 September:

 | Branch | Newest release | Newest tag | These fixes | Runnable image |
 |---|---|---|---|---|